Featured Stroke Survivor Story "Stefan"

 See how you can get involved to help prevent, treat and beat stroke and advance AHA/ASA’s lifesaving mission.

 |Wear Your Support|

 Help spread stroke awareness by wearing your support.
-Order a Stroke Solidarity String, Together to End Stroke pin and more!
+Order your Stroke Heroes Shirt, Solidarity Strings, Mirror Clings Together to End Stroke Lapel pin and more!

 Spread Stroke Awareness with Free Resources